 That sample resume with employment gaps does one thing:

-It shows the gap fast, with proof you used key skills (check out our list of resume skills examples).
+It shows the gap fast, with proof you used key skills (check out our list of sample skills to put on a resume).

 Does the employment gap on your resume come from a career change?
 See this guide: Resume for a Career Change